Sign and Relevance Learning: Discussion

 \section{Discussion}

-In this paper we presented a learning algorithm that separates the error signal into a global and local component where only its sign is backpropagated through the network while its rectified value is transmitted globally to all layers.
-In contrast to classical backpropagation, this approach is significantly faster in a closed loop learning task and complies with neurophysiology more closely by employing both neuromodulators and local learning rules while not requiring strictly symmetric weights.
+In this paper, we introduce a learning algorithm that decomposes the error signal into a global and sign component.
+The sign component is passed in a top-down manner through the network, while its rectified value is transmitted globally to all layers.
+Unlike classical back-propagation, this approach is significantly faster in a closed-loop learning task and more closely aligns with neurophysiology by incorporating both neuromodulators and calcium-driven \acf{ltd} or \acf{ltp}.
+We demonstrate successful learning in a simple line-following task, and this approach can be applied to any task where a fixed closed-loop ``reflex'' controller generates an error signal.
+Additionally, this approach potentially enables multi-modal processing, as any input can be used to learn a forward model of the reflex.

-Deep learning has become very popular over the last decade \citep{guo2014} and given that it uses neural networks it should also be a good candidate to explain how the brain itself conducts learning \citep{marblestone2016toward}.
-For example, \citet{Lillicrap2016} maps deep learning on the brain, however, due to the neurophysiologically unrealistic requirement of symmetric weights between forward and backward pathways this is limited to few layers.
+Deep learning has gained widespread popularity over the last decade.
+As it utilises neural networks, it is a promising candidate to explain how the brain itself learns \citep{marblestone2016toward}.
+For instance, \citet{Lillicrap2016} has mapped deep learning onto the cortex, but has not considered global neuromodulation such as serotonin or dopamine.

-On the other hand, traditional biologically realistic reinforcement learning models \citep{Suri2001,Woergoetter2005,Prescott2006robot} employ the reward prediction error which has a strong familiarity to the dopaminergic signal in the striatum \citep{Schultz97}.
-These models are certainly closer to biology but suffer from the problem that any global error signal poses for deep structures namely, the different layers change all similarly and therefore a deep structure adds little to their performance.
+On the other hand, traditional biologically realistic reinforcement learning models \citep{Suri2001, Woergoetter2005, Prescott2006robot} employ the reward prediction error, which bears a strong resemblance to the dopaminergic signal in the striatum \citep{Schultz97}.
+These models are certainly closer to biology, but they suffer from the problem that any global error signal poses for deep structures.
+That is, the different layers change similarly, and hence, deep structures do not add much to their performance.